dehora/nakadi-book-spike/README.md

  [project issue tracker](https://github.com/zalando/nakadi/issues) for things to work on.

  Before making a contribution, please let us know by posting a comment to the relevant issue.
 And if you would like to propose a new feature, do start a new issue explaining the feature you’d like to contribute.

+### About

+This book is generated using Gitbook and published to GitHub Pages via [a Travis CI build](https://travis-ci.org/dehora/nakadi-book-spike).
+The project is [here](https://github.com/dehora/nakadi-book-spike) and the toolchain is described [here](https://github.com/dehora/nakadi-book-spike/blob/master/HOWTO.md).
+The project has an [MIT License (MIT)](https://github.com/dehora/nakadi-book-spike/blob/master/LICENSE).